 Then detail who on your team is responsible for each task.
 Or, if it's easier, simply list out the most common jobs given to each team member to understand who works on what and how much that entails in the month's workload.

 Even in the simplest workflows, planning and evaluating your team's capacity is so much easier with the right tool.
 And hey, that leads pretty well into our next topic.

 2) Adopt powerful project management software to organize, streamline, and visualize workloads

 It's easy to recommend adopting a new project management software, but not all tools are the same.
 In fact, several of the top choices don't have detailed workload resource management features.

-But guess what – Teamwork sure does!
-Our resource management features help client services teams quickly find people with the capacity to take on new or extra work while ensuring no one is overworked.
+But guess what?
+Teamwork does!
+Our resource management features help client services teams quickly find people who can take on new or extra work while ensuring no one is overworked.

 You and the team can view workloads in calendar form, whether you prefer a Gantt chart, Kanban board, or simple calendar view.
 It's simple to assign specific work to the most relevant resources, mark start and end dates, note dependencies, and highlight due dates for project deliverables and milestones.

 3) Implement time tracking to learn realistic workloads